Extropy/datasciencecoursera/README.md

 # Week 1
 ## Assignment: set up a public git repository

-This ine added locally, then pushed.
+This line added locally, then pushed.